nightscout/trio-docs/docs/EN/operate/build.md

 * The `FreeAPS Identifier`, in addition to the `App Group`, must also have: `HealthKit` and `NFC Tag Reading` enabled (which should be automatic)
 * In `App Store Connect`, the `Bundle ID` for Open-iAPS will be: `org.nightscout.TEAMID.openiaps`

-### One Time Update to Display Branch And Commit in Testflight
+### One-Time Update to Display Branch And Commit in Testflight
 * Open App Store Connect and Select the app that you created for Open-iAPS
 * Click on Testflight at the top menu across the page
 * Click the + sign next to External Testing to create a new external testing group